aptos-foundation/AIPs/aips/aip-x.md

 ### Frontrun Risk

-The intent claiming transaction can be front-runned by malicious mempool operator.
-Since anyone is able to sign transaction to claim intent solution, a malicous mempool operator can take the intent solving transaction submitted by the solver and sign the same transaction with its own address to be able to claim the lucrative ones.
-However, since txns usually won't stay too long in the mempool right now, it should not be a major concern at this point.
-In the future we might need some authentication schema for intent claiming process.
+As the system is first-come first-serve, the intent claiming transaction can be front-runned by whoever sees it - mempool operator, validator operator, etc. Since anyone is able to sign transaction to claim intent solution, anyone can take the intent solving transaction submitted by the solver and sign the same transaction with its own address to be able to claim the lucrative ones.
+If main value comes from finding the route, and not being willing to settle, privacy of submitted transactions will become imporatnt.
+Intent Solver might want to run a validator node or partner with validator operator.
+Additionally in the future, support for "secret transactions" , that are revealed only at the time of execution might be added.

 ## Security Considerations